How do I order my Repeat Prescription?

 - Using our online services – Systmonline – you will need to register for our online services in order to use this option

 When ordering your repeat medications please allow 7-10 days prior to running out.
+Your prescription should be ready within 3 working days of your request.

 Electronic Prescription Service (EPS)